Martin Jarvis (actor): Television work

-He has appeared as a guest on 161 episodes of Channel 4's Countdown between 1990 and 2008.
+Jarvis appeared as a guest on 161 episodes of Channel 4's Countdown between 1990 and 2008.

-His appearances on American television include such series as Murder, She Wrote, Walker, Texas Ranger, and more recently Stargate Atlantis and Numb3rs.
+Jarvis's appearances on American television include such series as Murder, She Wrote, Walker, Texas Ranger, and more recently Stargate Atlantis and Numb3rs.
+He also made a brief appearance as George VI in the ABC television miniseries Ike: The War Years.

 Jarvis was the subject of BBC television's This Is Your Life in 1999.

-He appeared in ITV 1's The Bill in July 2008.
+Jarvis appeared in ITV 1's The Bill in July 2008.
 In March 2010, it was announced that he would appear in the BBC soap opera EastEnders playing journalist Harvey Freeman.

-Jarvis appeared in a 2014 episode of Law & Order: UK as Eric Chandler, a man arrested and charged with murder.
+Jarvis appeared in a 2014 episode of Law & Order: UK as Eddie Stewart, a man arrested and charged with murder.
 In September 2022, Jarvis appeared alongside his wife in an episode of the BBC soap opera Doctors as John Chilton.